AUCOHL/Fault/Installing.md

 ## Without installation
 ### Building
 With everything set up properly, run `swift build -c release` from the root of the repository.
-That'll be it: You can find the binary under `.build/release/Fault`, but you can also run it simply by typing `swift run Fault`.
+That'll be it: You can find the binary under `.build/release/Fault`.

 ### Notes
 Both `fault uninstall` and `fault -V` will not function.
-Please note you will need to install all the dependencies anyway.
+Please note you will need to install all the binary dependencies: IcarusVerilog, Yosys, etc.